Code-Institute-Submissions/iKelvvv-MS4/README.md

 Media | All media assets are displayed properly, have no pixelation or stretched images and is responsive on all devices. | PASS
-Responsiveness | Check every element on-page for consistent scalability in mobile, tablet and desktop view.| PASS Accessibility | Checked the accessibility of the page using lighthouse| PASS Sign in form | Checked the form submits only when all required fields are filled out. | Pass Signup link | Checked the signup link redirects to the signup page. | Pass
+Responsiveness | Check every element on-page for consistent scalability in mobile, tablet and desktop view.| PASS Accessibility | Checked the accessibility of the page using lighthouse| PASS Sign in form | Checked the form submits only when all required fields are filled out. | PASS Signup link | Checked the signup link redirects to the signup page. | PASS

 ![sign_in_google_lighthouse](documentation_assets/images/sign_in_google_lighthouse.png)